GRB-SN Association within the Binary-Driven Hypernova Model: BdHN emission episodes

 \subsection{The SN-rise}

 As mentioned in Section \ref{sec:4}, the BdHN process, which includes the formation of an SN Ic and the associated GRB, is triggered by the gravitational collapse of the CO core.
-The early detection of this event, namely the first appearance of the SN related to the CO core collapse (SN--rise), is quite rare.
+The early detection of this event, namely the first appearance of the SN related to the CO core collapse (SN-rise), is quite rare.
 It depends on various factors, including the GRB energy, the distance of the source, and especially the operation of the multi-wavelength detectors at the unpredictable moment of the occurrence of the gravitational collapse.
-The possible examples in BdHN I are GRB 160625B \citep{2021MNRAS.504.5301R} and GRB 221009A (in preparation) and, in BdHN II, GRB 190829A (see Section~\ref{sec:8}).
+The possible examples in BdHN I {are GRB 160625B \citep{2021MNRAS.504.5301R}, GRB 221009A and GRB 220101A (Ruffini et al, in preparation)}.
 We are progressing in determining this episode's spectral signature, which is essential to identify the underlying physical processes originating the SN explosion.
+These observational features constrain SN explosion models, which still need theoretical developments to provide successful explosions in the presence of a CO core with substantial rotation and match the GRB-SN features.
+Although we have mentioned the difficulties in the observational identification of this Episode, we have recently identified it in a handful of GRBs (Ruffini et al., in preparation).

 Subsequently to the SN-rise, the hypercritical accretion of the $7$--$8 M_\odot$ onto the $\nu$NS and the NS companion shows up as Episodes of the GRB prompt emission \citep{2016ApJ...833..107B, 2019ApJ...874...39W, 2022ApJ...936..190W, 2022PhRvD.106h3002B, 2022ApJ...936..190W}.